Pale-Blue-Dot-97/Minerva/joss_paper/paper.md

 Given the rapid expansion and advancement of machine learning research since 2014, it will not surprise the reader that there are a wide variety of open-source libraries that support ML practitioners.
 However, with regards to the remote-sensing focussed researcher, there is a far smaller selection.
 The stand out package, which `minerva` heavily relies on, is `torchgeo` [@Stewart_TorchGeo_2020].
 Like `minerva`, `torchgeo` has matured significantly over the last few years to become an invaulable tool for remote-sensing AI researchers.
 Its stand out features include its native support for handling GeoTiffs and geospatial information, making it effortless for a user to currate and manipulate datasets to train a remote-sensing focussed model on. `torchgeo.datamodule` also offers much of the same framework features `minerva` does but takes a slightly different approach as to how an experiment is defined.

-`minerva` also bear similarities to `pytorch-lightning` in its internal structure.
+`minerva` also bears similarities to `pytorch-lightning` in its internal structure.
 Like `pytorch-lightning`, the internal workings of performing each step of model training is abstracted away in `minerva` from a user.
 The major difference between the libraries (other than the former's far superior stability and maturity) is `minerva`'s focus on configuring experiments via `YAML` configuration.
 This stems largely from `minerva`'s raison d'etre -- to act as a framework to facilitate research experiments.
 As such, `minerva` does lack the same flexibility that `pytorch-lightning` offers its users.

 # Conclusion